Nonprovisional (Utility) Patent Application Filing Guide

 The use of shading in views is encouraged if it aids in understanding the invention and if it does not reduce legibility.
 Shading is used to indicate the surface or shape of spherical, cylindrical, and conical elements of an object.
 Flat parts may also be lightly shaded.
 Such shading is preferred in the case of parts shown in perspective, but not for cross sections.
 See discussion of sectional views above.
 Spaced lines for shading are preferred.
 These lines must be thin, as few in number as practicable, and they must contrast with the rest of the drawings.
 As a substitute for shading, heavy lines on the shade side of objects can be used except where they superimpose on each other or obscure reference characters.
 Light should come from the upper left corner at an angle of 45 degrees.
 Surface delineations should preferably be shown by proper shading.
 Solid black shading areas are not permitted, except when used to represent bar graphs or color.

 Graphical drawing symbols may be used for conventional elements when appropriate.
 The elements for which such symbols and labeled representations are used must be adequately identified in the specification.
-Known devices should be illustrated by symbols which have a universally recognized conventional meaning and are generally accepted in the art.
-Other symbols which are not universally recognized may be used, subject to approval by the USPTO, if they are not likely to be confused with existing conventional symbols, and if they are readily identifiable.
+Known devices should be illustrated by symbols that have a universally recognized conventional meaning and are generally accepted in the art.
+Symbols that are not universally recognized may be used, subject to approval by the USPTO, if they are not likely to be confused with existing conventional symbols, and if they are readily identifiable.

 Suitable descriptive legends may be used, or may be required by the examiner, where necessary for understanding of the drawing, subject to approval by the USPTO.
 They should contain as few words as possible.